OrangeCube/MinimumAsyncBridge/README.md

 1. future/promise: `TaskCompletionSource`

 ThE back-porting libararies implement only 2. and 3.
 (Minimum requirement of async/await is 3.).
-For 1., only a few overloads of `Task.Run` and `WhenAny` and `WhenAll` are implemented (but, it's simplified implementation).
+For 1., only a few overloads of `Task.Run`, `WhenAny` and `WhenAll` are implemented (but, it's simplified implementation).
-If you would need the threading capability, you could use another threading library and interop by using `TaskCompletionSource`.
+If you would need the full threading capability, you could use another threading library and interop by using `TaskCompletionSource`.

 ## Known problem